 - AI contract review, drafting, and clause suggestions natively inside Microsoft Word

-- Market Comparison benchmarking 250 deal points against anonymized market data
+- Market Comparison benchmarking your terms against market standards (GA January 2026)

 - Spellbook Library that learns from your firm's precedent documents